majick/entry/README.md

 - `<sat>`, the sat element allows you to control the saturation of the page when your paste is rendered.
 It expects a `percentage`.
 - `<lit>`, the lit element allows you to control the lightness of the page when your paste is rendered.
 It expects a `percentage`.
 - `<theme>`, the theme element allows you to force a theme when your paste is rendered, `dark/light/blue/purple`

+## Development

+1. Make sure you have [Bun](https://bun.sh) installed
+2. Clone the repository (`git clone https://codeberg.org/hkau/entry`)
+3. Install all dependencies (`bun i`)
+4. Run `bun run start` to start the server
+5. Before committing changes you should run `bun run format` to format all files
+6. You should also run `bun run test` to make sure your commit passes all tests first

+### Tests

+You can test your changes like you would a deployed version of Entry.
+You should also run the included tests before committing your changes.
+Run `bun test` to run the tests that are included in the repository.
+These tests test the memory and CPU usage of app usage.
+All tests should pass before you commit.

 ## Why